-is one of the most widely grown fruits of the tropical countries and in India; Mango is cultivated almost in all parts, with the exception of hilly areas.
-The poet Kalidasa wrote immortal poetry in its praises.
-Alexander indulged in its richness, as did the Chinese pilgrim Hieun Tsang.
-The fruit, Mango is proved to be a rich source of Vitamins A, C and D and the main exporting crop from India.
-Mangoes can be found in various sizes from 10 to 25 cm in length and 7 to 12 cm in width.
+Mango is the national fruit of India and is one of the most widely grown fruits in tropical countries and also in India.
+Mango is cultivated in almost all parts of India, with the exception of hilly areas.
+A poet namely, Kalidasa has written immortal poetry in its praise.
+Alexander indulged in its richness and so did the Chinese pilgrim namely, Hieun Tsang.
+Mango is known to be a rich source of vitamins, A, C and D. Mangoes can be found in various sizes ranging from 10 to 25 cm in length and 7 to 12 cm in width.
 A single mango can weigh as much as 2.5 kg.
-Some of the varieties include Alphonso, Amrapali, Chausa, Himsagar, Mallika, Langda, Bombay etc. Usually a mango tree lives for a long period of time and few specimens are more than 300 years old and still bear fruit.
+There are many varieties of mango available in the market.
+Some of them include alphonso, amrapali, chausa, himsagar, mallika, langda and Bombay.
+Usually a mango tree lives for a long period of time.
+A few specimens are more than 300 years old and still bear fruits.

 The major fruit-producing Indian states are Andhra Pradesh and Maharashtra.
 Andhra Pradesh contributes about 19 percent of the total fruit production, whereas Maharashtra accounts for about 18 percent of the total fruit production.
 Some of the other fruit producing states of India are Gujarat, Karnataka, Uttar Pradesh, Bihar, West Bengal, Madhya Pradesh and Jammu and Kashmir.